 There are kids who buy from a lemonade stand.
 And there are kids who build the stand, alert the neighbours, mix the lemonade and serve it up, with ice.

 Zac Yungblut was that second kind of kid – and is now that kind of entrepreneurial Western student.

-As one of 10 students in the first cohort of Western’s new Founders Program through the Morrissette Institute for Entrepreneurship, Yungblut has already operated three businesses, if you don’t count the lemonade stand.
+As one of 10 students in the first cohort of Western’s new Founders Program through Western’s Morrissette Institute for Entrepreneurship, Powered by Ivey, Yungblut has already operated three businesses, if you don’t count the lemonade stand.

 When he first heard of the Founders Program, Yungblut knew he had to apply.
 “I went all in because it’s a life-changing experience,” said Yungblut, in his second year in the DAN Department of Management and Organizational Studies.

 “Since first year at Western, I’ve been looking for other students with a similar entrepreneurship mindset, so finding people who are passionate about the same things is amazing,” he said.
 “I think this can act as a catalyst for people already willing to put in the work.”

 The Founders Program offers 10 students per year access to education, mentorship, a tuition bursary valued at $20,000 across three years, and the opportunity to grow their entrepreneurial network and leadership.